mattthughes/FootballSafety/README.md

 - Fixed error message for form changed the method from POST to GET to fix this.
 - Fixed issue regarding hover effect the effect would be visible after clicking on mobile changing to a media query to only show up when hovered on laptops and desktops
 - Fixed an error with 404 page the git hub page was continuing to be shown to fix this I renamed the file to a 404.html and this fixed the issue
+- Fixed styling errors regarding 404 page social icons weren't sticking to the bottom of the page increased margin and padding value to fix this

 ### Lighthouse testing